Mar. 23rd at Noon (FT MBA & MAcc)

 If you are an international student, that is, neither a citizen nor a permanent resident of the United States, there are a few additional application process requirements you should keep in mind:

-You should submit a completed application packet four to six weeks prior to posted Round deadlines in order to accommodate the additional processing for required international documents; however, Round 3 applications will be accepted and considered on a space available basis once completed.
+You should submit a completed application packet four to six weeks prior to posted Round 1 (January 15) and Round 2 (March 1) deadlines in order to accommodate the additional processing for required international documents; however, Round 3 applications will be accepted and considered on a space available basis once completed.

-International students who have attended schools outside of the United States must submit an evaluation of their academic records.
+International students who have attended schools outside of the United States must submit an evaluation of their academic records by WES.
 This evaluation will include a course by course evaluation and determine the equivalence of your current work to a U.S. Bachelor's degree. (see more details)

 You must request an official transcript of academic work from each college or university you have attended as either an undergraduate or a graduate student and official verification of degree awarded if you do not use the WES iCAP evaluation service.